qtnc/swan/docs/language-syntax.md

 case 1: 2
 case 2: 4
 case 3: 6
-else: 12
+default: 12
 }
 ```

 When switch is used as an expression, the different cases must be single expressions as well (it is forbidden to have a block of statements).
+There is obviously no fallthrough once a result is selected.

 ## Iteration protocol
 A for loop written as: